borkod/CYC2025/presentation.md

 Slide 10: Challenges of Manual Setup in Enterprise Environments

 - Results in a violation of enterprise security policies and compliance because, when done by different individuals, it will result in varying approaches and setups.
-- Needs substantial access privileges in both AWS and the IdP, potentially leading to significant security risks.
+- Needs substantial access privileges in both AWS and Entra ID, potentially leading to significant security risks.
 - Requires a deep understanding of both platforms, a competence that can be lacking in many companies.
 - Manual configurations are commonly error prone.